bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 You can run :command:`testserver.pl http://bugzilla-url/` from the command line to check if your web server is correctly configured.

-XXX Does this work before doing any localconfig stuff?
+.. todo:: Does this work before doing any localconfig stuff?

 .. _config-database: